 View from MacKenzie Mountain Lookoff on the Cabot Trail.

-Are you planning to visit any Cape Breton campgrounds this year?
-I visited Cape Breton for the first time ever last October.
-Yes, it’s strange that a Nova Scotian took 28 years to travel to the island—but my family didn’t travel much growing up.
-My week on the island ended with foot-stompin’ tunes at the Celtic Colours International Music Festival in Sydney (Highly recommend!).
+Are you planning to visit Cape Breton campgrounds this year?
+Surprisingly, my first-ever trip to Cape Breton Island was in October 2019.
+Yes, it’s strange that a Nova Scotian took 28 years to travel to this spectacular island โ€” but it is what it is.
+After hiking and camping along the Cabot Trail, my Cape Breton adventure ended with foot-stompin’ tunes at the Celtic Colours International Music Festival in Sydney.
+If your trip coincides with Celtic Colours, you should definitely go to a concert (or two!).

 • Save